 The club was “never a secret to the school board, nor to the school administration,” she said.

-Jennifer Ruttschow, whose children attend SUSD schools including Buena Vista, said she supports the two teachers, the UBU Club, and the morning announcements, which one of the teachers said in the audio are used to promote LGBTQ inclusivity and the club.
+Jennifer Ruttschow, whose children attend SUSD schools including Buena Vista, said she supports the two teachers, the UBU Club, and the morning announcements, which one of the teachers said in the audio are used to promote LGBT inclusivity and the club.

 “Suspending the UBU club and morning announcements that are created by students is a disservice to students, the very people that our district is here to serve,” Ruttschow said.
 “I support these teachers being in the classroom and providing extracurricular activities so that my children are provided with opportunities not only to learn about kindness and inclusion, but opportunities to implement them in real-life situations.”

-Sam Gomez, a former SUSD student of Buena Vista who’s now the deputy director of The Epicenter, a youth-led support group for at-risk youth in Monterey County, California, told the board that she wishes that LGBTQ clubs would have existed when she went to school.
+Sam Gomez, a former SUSD student of Buena Vista who’s now the deputy director of The Epicenter, a youth-led support group for at-risk youth in Monterey County, California, told the board that she wishes that LGBT clubs would have existed when she went to school.

 “In 2006, I was a seventh-grader at the middle school.
 During this time, I was outed by a classmate, and shortly after the entire school learned about me being a part of the LGBTQ-plus community.
 There were mixed reactions, including judgmental stares from peers, supportive encouragement from other classmates, and unfortunately the disapproval by some parents,” Gomez said.